Glorious Day Trips from Seattle (Tips From a Former Local)

 Try this whale-watching tour to have a great chance of seeing whales and of course other sea mammals.

-If you’re in Seattle between spring and early fall, you can easily get to San Juan by using San Juan Clipper directly from Seattle to Friday Harbor (on San Juan).
+If you were in Seattle between spring and early fall, you used to be able to easily get to San Juan by using San Juan Clipper directly from Seattle to Friday Harbor (on San Juan), but service has been suspended.

 You could also rent a car, drive to Anacortes (see above) and take the ferry.
 Friday Harbor is also a very walkable town, and just about anything you’d want to see or do is within walking distance of the ferry terminal.